digbmc/cwd-toolkit/_projects/03_adding-content.md

 **classes**:
 - changes the formatting of the page.
 Shouldn't be changed.

-In the home page or index.md file, the rest of the stuff after the enclosed front matter is the file's content section.
+In the home page or index.md file, the rest of the stuff after the enclosed front matter is the file's content or markdown section.
 The content looks like this:

 ```markdown
 You can replace the text in this section with your own text such as an introduction to your site.